BlinkDL/RWKV-LM/README.md

 Maybe the Best: let 'abc' ' abc' etc. to share the last 90% of their embeddings.

 At this moment, all our tokenizers spend too many items to represent all variations of 'abc' ' abc' ' Abc' etc. Moreover the model cannot discover that these are actually similar if some of these variations are rare in the dataset.
-My method can solve this.
+The method here can improve this.
 I plan to test this in a new version of RWKV.

 ## How it works